-- “Campos and Gonzalez (2003) attribute ineffectiveness of keyword method to participants’ ‘lack of training.
-They investigated in four experiments the effectiveness of the mnemonic key word method using two groups of adults and adolescents.
+- “Campos and Gonzalez (2003) attribute ineffectiveness of the keyword method to participants ‘lack of training.
+They investigated in four experiments the effectiveness of the mnemonic keyword method using two groups of adults and adolescents.
 In all the experiments, the rote method was more effective than the keyword method for both adolescents and adults.”

 - Some people (especially adults) are reluctant to create vivid images and crazy stories.

-- Using mnemonic devices in memorizing words is time-consuming (especially at the beginning).
+- Using mnemonic devices for memorizing words is time-consuming (especially at the beginning).